artisticbones/growth/README.md

 #### Day 4
 After a few days of rest,I learned the filter from now on,and realized a simple login control function.The configuration method of the filter is very similar to that of the servlet.The API of the doFilter is only one,which is relatively easy.
 #### Day 5
-Now I finished the Httpfilter code.It can be used for Http request.
+Now I finished the Httpfilter code.It can be used for Http request.And this has an important knowledge point, multiple filters are processed in the order of filter-mapping configuration in web.xml, and then executed in reverse order during execution.